luiscosio/synthetic-image-detection/README.md

 - EnsembleDetector: [methods](https://www.dropbox.com/s/n1boisish8m6aoj/weights.zip) (Dropbox), unzip and place each weight file directly under the detector's weight directory

-TODO: alternatively weights as input parameters, automate? (onedrive not possible)
+For evaluating other detectors that are not included in this repository, their PyTorch implementations are required to be added as a submodule and implementing the Detector class.
+Alternatively, a detector's results could be saved in a similar CSV file to enable evaluation.

 # Usage
-TODO: clearer instructions after the code is modified

 The specific detectors are tested for whole datasets in [detection.py](detection.py), and their results are saved to a CSV file.
 The results can be printed in [evaluations.py](evaluations.py).
-TODO: inference?
+[data_filtering.py](utils/data_filtering.py) can be used to filter downloaded datasets that are in a specific format.
+The filters contain hard-coded values, which can be adjusted in the code.

 Stable Diffusion 2.1 and LDM can be used to create synthetic images from prompts in [generation.py](generation.py).
 Otherwise, datasets should be downloaded from elsewhere.